 If you are more than 14 or 15 weeks pregnant, you may have to have medication to start off the process of labour or you might be able to choose to wait for labour to start naturally.
+You may be able to request surgical management, but availability of this does vary depending on where you live.
 There is more information on this in our leaflet Second trimester loss: late miscarriage.

 Unless you are very unwell and need immediate treatment, you should have time to think about these options and to choose the one that you feel you can cope with best.
 It might help to read our leaflet Management of miscarriage.
+When I was told I had lost the baby I just wanted it to be all over as soon as possible.
+I was booked in immediately and had the op the following day.
+I recovered physically within a couple of weeks.